Automorphisms of the affine 3-space of degree 3: Introduction

 satisfies $1\le \lambda(f)\le \deg(f)$ and is invariant under conjugation (in $\Aut(\AA^n)$ but also in the bigger group $\Bir(\AA^n)$ of birational transformations of $\AA^n$).
 It gives information about the iteration of the automorphism $f$.
 The dynamical degree of an automorphism of $\A^2$ is always an integer, and all possible integers are possible, by simply taking $(x,y)\mapsto (y,x+y^d)$, for each $d\ge 1$.
 The set of dynamical degrees of automorphisms of $\A^3$ is still quite mysterious.
 In 2001, K. Maegawa proved that the set of dynamical degrees of all automorphisms of $\A^3_\CC$ of degree $2$ is equal to $\{1,\sqrt{2},(1+\sqrt{5})/2,2\}$ \cite[Theorem~3.1]{Maequadratic}.
 This also holds for each field (Theorem~\ref{thm.Dynamical_degrees} below).
 Recently, we proved that for each $d\ge 1$ and each ground field $\kany$, the set of all dynamical degrees of automorphisms of $\A^3_\kany$ of degree $\le d$ that are equivalent to a triangular automorphism is

-see \cite[Theorem 1]{BlSa2019Dynamical-Degree-o}, reproduced below as Theorem~\ref{TheoremDynAffTri}.
+see \cite[Theorem 1]{BlSa2022Dynamical-degrees-}, reproduced below as Theorem~\ref{TheoremDynAffTri}.
 Using Theorem~\ref{Thm:Main}, we prove the following result: \begin{theorem} For each $d\ge 1$ and each field $\kany$, let us denote by $\Lambda_{d,\kany}\subset\mathbb{R}$ the set of dynamical degrees of all automorphisms of $\A^3_{\kany}$ of degree $d$.
 We then have

-\end{theorem} The most interesting number in the above list is $(3+\sqrt{5})/2$.
+\end{theorem} Note that the automorphisms in~\eqref{eq.non_triangular} in Theorem~\ref{Thm:Main} all fix a linear projection $\AA^3 \to \AA^1$ and thus the dynamical degree of these automorphisms are integers, see e.g.~\cite[Corollary 2.4.3]{BlSa2022Dynamical-degrees-}.
+Thus one has to permute the coordinate functions of these automorphisms in order to produce interesting dynamical degrees.
+The most interesting number in Theorem~\ref{thm.Dynamical_degrees} is $(3+\sqrt{5})/2$.
 It is the dynamical degree of $f=(y + xz, z,x+z(y + xz)) \in \Aut(\A^3_{\kany})$, for each field $\kany$.
-It follows from \cite[Theorem 1]{BlSa2019Dynamical-Degree-o} that $\lambda(f)=(3+\sqrt{5})/2$ is not the dynamical degree of an automorphism of $\A^3$ that is equivalent (over $\kany$ or over its algebraic closure $\k=\overline{\kany}$) to a triangular automorphism, of any degree, see \cite[Example 4.4.6]{BlSa2019Dynamical-Degree-o}.
-The fact that all dynamical degrees above arise essentially follows from \cite{BlSa2019Dynamical-Degree-o}, the main contribution of this text to Theorem~\ref{thm.Dynamical_degrees} is to show that we cannot get more dynamical degrees.
+It follows from \cite[Theorem 1]{BlSa2022Dynamical-degrees-} that $\lambda(f)=(3+\sqrt{5})/2$ is not the dynamical degree of any automorphism of $\A^3$ that is equivalent (over $\kany$ or over its algebraic closure $\k=\overline{\kany}$) to a triangular automorphism, of any degree, see \cite[Example 4.4.6]{BlSa2022Dynamical-degrees-}.
+The fact that all dynamical degrees above arise essentially follows from \cite{BlSa2022Dynamical-degrees-}, the main contribution of this text to Theorem~\ref{thm.Dynamical_degrees} is to show that we cannot get more dynamical degrees.
 Theorem~\ref{thm.Dynamical_degrees} implies that every dynamical degree of an element of $\Aut(\A^3)$ of degree $2$ is also the dynamical degree of an element of $\Aut(\A^3)$ of degree $3$, contrary to the case of dimension $2$ (an element of $\Aut(\A^2)$ of degree $3$ has dynamical degree equal to either $1$ or $3$).